NickUfer/web/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] **Cross reference [ory.sh](https://ory.sh) and the netlify deploy with each other, by comparing them in a side by side view.
 All following steps should happen in side by side comparison.**
   - this will make even subtle changes that are not intended more visible and easier to correct
-  - the website works behaves slighty different in mobile and desktop versions - **repeat all following steps for both mobile and desktop**
+  - the website works slighty different in mobile and desktop versions - **repeat all following steps for both mobile and desktop**

 **Links**
   - [ ] Every link in the navigation, external and internal, needs to be checked to work as intended